-Friday Photos: The Walker’s Point Swimming Pool
+Friday Photos: The Walker’s Point Swimming Hole

 A crew from Catalyst Construction has cleared a half block of buildings.
 The empty pit that remains is lined by white walls.

 But the concrete columns projecting from the eastern edge aren’t a base for diving boards.
-They’re support structures for a six-story apartment.
+They’re support structures for a six-story apartment building.

 The Mandel Group is developing the 144-unit Taxco Apartments between W. Bruce St. and W. Pierce St. It will replace the west side of a block best known for its longtime tenant La Fuente.